-“It is a concern that some students at DePauw who responded to the survey indicated they did not always feel free to fully express themselves.
-That is why we are engaged in many initiatives to affirm our commitment to freedom of expression at DePauw,” White said.
+In response to the findings, DePauw President Lori S. White said, “it is a concern that some students at DePauw who responded to the survey indicated they did not always feel free to fully express themselves.
+That is why we are engaged in many initiatives to affirm our commitment to freedom of expression at DePauw.”

 The Student Academic Life Committee (SALC) recently proposed changes to the Academic Handbook’s statement on the freedom of academic expression of DePauw students.
 The changes are to be finalized by the end of the spring term.
 The new statement clarifies the preamble, uses more gender-inclusive language, and has new text addressing the freedom of expression of students while attending university-affiliated international programs and activities.

 Despite DePauw’s ranking in FIRE’s survey, the development of the new statement was not necessarily prompted by the survey findings, according to White.
-Rather, updating the statement has been an opportunity for DePauw to affirm its institutional values and draft a statement that reflects the university’s mission, which, White says, is to foster two important and compatible values: freedom of expression and a commitment to diversity and inclusion.
+Rather, updating the statement has allowed DePauw to affirm its institutional mission which, White says, is to foster two compatible values: freedom of expression and diversity and inclusion.

 According to Scott Spiegelberg, dean of academic programs, DePauw proposed the new statement because the previous one was outdated.

 “Our previous statement was from 1966, which was a very very different world perspective at that point,” Spiegelberg said.
 “At the time, the US was looking at Vietnam and college students were thinking about whether they would be drafted into going to war.
 It was the beginning of the cold war era.
 There were concerns about nuclear weapons.”